project-faros/faros-config/README.md

 python3 -m venv venv                            # This creates a virtual environment in a folder named "venv".
 . venv/bin/activate                             # This activates the virtual environment.
+pip install -e .                                # This installs the project to the venv in "editable" mode.

+# To manually run the tests and see their output directly, you can run
+pip install pytest python-dotenv dotenv -f devel.env run python3 -m tests.test_config_examples dotenv -f devel.env run python3 -m tests.test_inventory

+# To run the web app locally and see changes to the code reflected live, you can run
-pip install -e .                                # This installs the project to the venv in "editable" mode. export FLASK_APP=faros_config.ui                # This tells flask which app you're hacking on. export FLASK_ENV=development                    # This tells flask to run in "development" mode. flask run                                       # This starts the web application on localhost at HTTP port 5000
+export FLASK_APP=faros_config.ui                # This tells flask which app you're hacking on. export FLASK_ENV=development                    # This tells flask to run in "development" mode. flask run                                       # This starts the web application on localhost at HTTP port 5000